 5 Specifications and Reports

+The list of Technical Specifications and Technical Reports can be found at https://portal.3gpp.org/Specifications.aspx?q=1&tbid=All&releases=190&draft=False&underCC=True&withACC=False&withBCC=False&tech=1&numberNYA=False

-NOTE 1: The "for publication?" column of the table below indicates whether or not the documents are intended for adoption by the partner Standards Development Organizations as their own publications.
-Those marked "no" are internal working documents of the 3GPP TSGs.NOTE 2: Some of the algorithm specifications in the 35.-series are available only under licence.
+NOTE 1: The padlock icon on the right of each row indicates whether or not the documents are intended for adoption by the partner Standards Development Organizations as their own publications.
+Those with a padlock icon are internal working documents of the 3GPP TSGs.

+NOTE 2: Some of the algorithm specifications in the 35.-series are available only under licence.

 NOTE 3: "Type" indicates Technical Specification (TS) or Technical Report (TR).

-NOTE 4: For definition of "freezing" of specifications (last two columns), see 3GPP TS 21.900 [2].

-The list of Technical Specifications and Technical Reports can be found at: www.3gpp.org/dynareport/SpecList.htm?release=Rel-15&tech=1.
+NOTE 4: Void.